 When the team of super-villains known as the Fatal Five attacked and conquered Talok VIII, Tasmia was off-world and unable to defend her people.
 But she seized the opportunity to request the aid of the Legion of Super-Heroes and led them to her homeworld.
 The Legion made Tasmia a temporary Legionnaire during the ensuing battle, and together they defeated the Fatal Five.
 Afterward Tasmia was offered full membership into the Legion and she accepted, taking the code name of Shadow Lass.
 She became the first Legionnaire in history to win membership directly through battle.
 Tasmia's cousin Grev, who also wielded the shadow power thanks to his bloodline, went on to join the Legion Academy as Shadow Kid, though he was aware that he could never join the team while Tasmia was an active member, due to a Legion rule prohibiting members with the same powers.
 Both cousins hoped that Grev's training at the Academy would give him the skills necessary to protect their homeworld during Tasmia's absence.

 Tasmia's first costume in original continuity was essentially a dark blue bathing suit with a cape.
-During the 1970's she adopted a far more daring blue bikini-like outfit with gold accessories -- a tiara, bracelets, and an "S"-shaped logo just below her navel.
+Like many Legionnaires she underwent a sexy makeover in the 1970's, adopting a revealing black bikini-like outfit with gold accessories -- a tiara, bracelets, and an "S"-shaped logo just below her navel.

 Not much is known about Tasmia, except that she loves being in the Legion of Super-Heroes.
 She's currently dating Ultra Boy and asked Karate Kid to help him when Ultra Boy had trouble with controlling his powers.
 She has mistakenly thought that Ultra Boy was interested in Supergirl.
 When she and other legionnaires visited Talok VIII, they were surprised of the favor that she demanded, including a large banquet in her honor.
 She explained that it was because that she didn't want to look aloof (by not accepting such gifts).
 She has a friendly rivalry with her brother Grev.